run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     *   4 CPUs
     *   8GB of RAM
     *   50GB of Disk space

 *   __Shared data volume:__ Run:AI uses Kubernetes to abstract away the machine on which a container is running:

     * Researcher containers: The Researcher's containers need to be able to access data from any machine in a uniform way, to access training data and code as well as save checkpoints, weights, and other machine-learning-related artifacts.
     * The Run:AI system needs to save data on a storage device that is not dependent on a specific node.

     Typically, this is achieved via Network File Storage (NFS) or Network-attached storage (NAS).
-NFS is usually the preferred method for Researchers which may require multi-read/write capabilities.

-* __Docker Registry__ With Run:AI, Workloads are based on Docker images.
+* __Docker Registry:__ With Run:AI, Workloads are based on Docker images.
 For container images to run on any machine, these images must be downloaded from a docker registry rather than reside on the local machine (though this also is [possible](../../../researcher-setup/docker-to-runai/#image-repository)).
 You can use a public registry such as [docker hub](https://hub.docker.com/){target=_blank} or set up a local registry on-prem (preferably on a dedicated machine).
 Run:AI can assist with setting up the repository.

-*  __Kubernetes__: Though out of scope for this document, Production Kubernetes installation requires separate nodes for the Kubernetes master.
+*  __Kubernetes:__ Production Kubernetes installation requires separate nodes for the Kubernetes master.
+For more details see your specific Kubernetes distribution documentation.

 ![img/prerequisites.png](img/prerequisites.jpg)